Aussie dollar now in sharp focus ahead of Trade Balance

 Forex currency strength indicator explained

-Question Hi Anna, Firstly, I just wanted to say I've just finished "Forex For Beginners" and I thoroughly enjoyed the book; found if extremely helpful and useful.
+Question Hi Anna, Firstly, I just wanted to say I've just finished "Forex For Beginners" and I thoroughly enjoyed the book; I found it extremely helpful and useful.
 Opened my first forex account on Friday of last week.
-Made some mistakes at first, lacked the discipline to follow my strategy, I think I was a tad over keen to trade at first.
+Made some mistakes at first, lacked the discipline to follow my strategy, I think I was a tad over-keen to trade at first.
 I've just purchased "A Complete Guide to VPA" so I'll start on that tonight.
 I have a quick question though if you wouldn't mind answering.
 In Forex for Beginners, you use the Currency Strength Indicator to look for potential indicators of an upcoming reversal.
-And then from this you use the currency matrix and analysis to confirm the reversal.
-I was just wondering, if you could use the same strategy to indicate a continuing trend?
+And then from this, you use the currency matrix and analysis to confirm the reversal.
+I was just wondering if you could use the same strategy to indicate a continuing trend?
 If this is explained in the book I've just purchased I apologise, I just thought I'd ask.
-For example, if both the Aus and Usd are...
+For Example For example, if both the Aus and Usd are...

 Read More